Researcher Project for Technological Convergence Related to Enabling Technologies

 The objective of the call is to achieve radical new technological development across the enabling technologies.
 Examples of enabling technologies are biotechnology, ICT and nanotechnology.

-A total of NOK 195 million is available, distributed between two calls for proposals; the call you are currently reading and the call for Collaborative Project for Technological Convergence related to Enabling Technologies.
+A total of up to NOK 115 million is available, distributed between two calls for proposals; the call you are currently reading and the call for Collaborative Project for Technological Convergence related to Enabling Technologies.